danhammer/web-mapping/lecture6/lecture6.md

 1. Three embedded web maps
 2. A relevant research question, which can be answered or enhanced with web maps.
 3. Calculations that are the result of at least three *spatial* SQL queries.
 These SQL queries should be posted within the text body.

+If you just post the bare minimum, you'll get an 80%.
+Making the narrative interesting, where maps *actually* enhance the answer, will earn an exceptional grade.